When will my order ship?

 What size are your containers?

 We ship plants in 3 different containers.
-Most of our plants are grown in either a 1-quart 4-inch square or a 1-quart 4 ½ inch diameter pot.
-A few of our groundcovers are grown in smaller 3 ½ inch pots.
+Most of our plants are grown in either a 1-quart size pot which is 4 1/2" across the top and 5" tall.
+A few of our groundcovers are grown in smaller 3 ½ inch across the top and 4" tall.
 Container size is indicated on each product page.

 What should I do with my perennials when they arrive?